-Salem City Council is the policy-making body for the water system.
-The Council meets on the second and fourth Mondays of each month at 6 p.m. (in December, the first and second Monday at 6 p.m.).
+Salem City Council is the policy-making body for Salem's water system.
+The meetings are held to allow Council to conduct business, make decisions in a public forum, and formulate policy.
+These meetings also provide an opportunity for you to give input on issues and policies under consideration by the City.
+The Council meets on the 2nd and 4th Mondays of each month at 6 p.m. (in December, the first and second Monday at 6 p.m.).
 The meetings are open to the public and are held in the City Council Chambers in Room 240 of the Vern Miller Civic Center at 555 Liberty Street SE, Salem, Oregon.
 Feel free to call at 503-588-6091, or visit www.cityofsalem.net for more information.